Iswanna/StegHub-Cloud-Engineering/web-stack-implementation-LAMP-stack-in-AWS/lamp-stack-documentation.md

 ```
 ![Local URL](./images/apache-ubuntu-default-page-curl.png)

-__5.__ __Test with the public IP address if the Apache HTTP server can respond to request from the internet using the url on a browser.__
+__5.__ __To check if the Apache HTTP server can handle requests from the internet, use the public IP address and enter it into a web browser's URL field for testing.__
 ```
 http://35.178.185.57:80
 ```
 ![Apache Default Page](./images/apache-ubuntu-default-page-browser.png)

-This shows that the web server is correctly installed and it is accessible throuhg the firewall.
+This shows that the web server has been successfully installed and can be reached despite the firewall restrictions.

-__6.__ __Another way to retrieve the public ip address other than check the aws console__
+__6.__ __Another method for obtaining the public IP address besides checking the AWS console.__
 ```
 curl -s http://169.254.169.254/latest/meta-data/public-ipv4
 ```